List of The Idolmaster characters: Cute idols

 A yamato nadeshiko fluent in kyō-kotoba who is an only child from a traditionalist family nearby the Kamo River.
 Skilled in buyō, koto, and Ogura Hyakunin Isshu, she becomes an idol so she could get to learn about the outside world.
 She appears in "Muscle Castle" with Sachiko and Yuki in episode 9 of the anime and appears in a booth with Azuki, Kako, and Syuko.

-Her Cinderella Master single, released on April 30, 2014, charted on the Oricon Singles Chart for 13 weeks and topped at #11 on May 12.
+Her Cinderella Master single, released on April 30, 2014, charted on the Oricon Singles Chart for 13 weeks and topped at No. 11 on May 12.